 1. Termination Details

-Whether the termination is the result of an employee retiring, leaving to accept a position elsewhere or the result of letting an employee go, there is information that needs to be kept in the employee file.
+Whether the termination is the result of an employee retiring, leaving to accept a position elsewhere, or is the result of letting an employee go, there is information that needs to be kept in the employee file.

-You want to have written documentation supporting the termination – a letter of resignation or progressive discipline document.
+You want to have written documentation supporting the termination.
+This includes a letter of resignation or progressive discipline document.

-You also need to make sure you have contact information so you can forward information and begin the process of replacing the position by completing an open position requisition.
+You will then begin the process of replacing the position by completing an open position requisition.

 2. Return of Church Property

-Most employees have some sort of church property in their possession.
+Most employees have some church property in their possession.

 Whether it is a church credit card, laptop, or office keys, you want to make sure you recover those items before the employee walks out the door.